-My daughter and I traveled to Atlanta recently to see John Mulaney perform.
+Last summer, my daughter and I traveled to Atlanta to see John Mulaney perform.

-We had a little time to kill and decided to swing by the Marriott Marquis downtown, which was used as one of the main locations for the Marvel TV show “Loki”.
+We had a little time to burn and decided to swing by the Marriott Marquis downtown, which was used as one of the main locations for the Marvel TV show “Loki”.

 The strange interior architecture of the place was certainly the perfect location to serve as the headquarters of the Time Variance Authority.

-At any rate, it got me thinking about films that were shot closer to home and other spots we could visit.
+At any rate, it got me thinking about movies that were filmed closer to home and other spots we could visit.

-The mountains of East Tennessee and Western North Carolina have been home to a few forgettable movies and a handful of classics.
+The mountains of East Tennessee and Western North Carolina have been home to a few forgettable movies and a handful of classics and box office hits.

 In some places, locations remain fairly untouched and recognizable.
-And it can be a fun diversion to take a picture in a spot from the favorite movies as we did Atlanta.
+And it can be a fun diversion to take a picture in a spot from our favorite movies as we did in Atlanta.

-And so here is our list of a movie buff’s guide to the Smokies.
+And so here is our list of a movie buff’s guide to the Smoky Mountains.

 A 1981 cult classic horror film, written and directed by Sam Raimi, “The Evil Dead” stars Bruce Campbell.